 Candidates compete on the radio and on the streets to win the election for the Cozumel Carnival King.
 During this time, the main square Benito Juarez is full of booths where typical food and Mexican beer can be bought.
 On election day, the candidates perform their show, accompanied by supporters and fans.

 The next day there will be performances by the newly-elected Cozumel Carnival royal couple in the park Benito Juarez.
-Next week, further elections will be held for the carnival on Cozumel; for example, the best children’s performance, the best school performance and many more.
+The following week, further elections will be held for the carnival on Cozumel; for example, the best children’s performance, the best school performance and many more.
 The main parade of the Cozumel carnival takes place on Saturday, Sunday and Shrove Tuesday.
 There is a break on Carnival Monday.

 Festivities Cozumel: El Cedral